uchicago-mobi/MPCS51030-2019-Spring-Forum/README.md

 ## Session 8:

 - [Bird Feeder](https://github.com/uchicago-mobi/birdfeeder): An app where you can put out birdseed and receive notifications when birds arrive.
+- [Custom Notification App]: An example setup for a customized notification alert!